To the editor of THE EAGLE:

 Many questions have not been answered.
 This proposal will involve constructing the largest wind turbines in the state.
 I don’t trust the town or the company for such an immense project with this track record.

 As more and more research is compiled wind as a power source may not be such an efficient source of energy here.
 Hilly New England is not the place for wind turbines of this magnitude.
-But the production tax credits means millions to the developer whether the turbines produce enough power or not and whether peoples’ quality of life is ruined.

 I am concerned that if this project gives another foothold for industrial wind turbines many more will follow, also sited too close to people’s homes and damaging our ridgelines that protect and allow wildlife to thrive.
 Our best natural resource in this county is our natural beauty both for the lucrative tourist business as well as for recruiting prospective professionals and employees drawn here to make the Berkshires their home.
 If the wind turbine agenda is met more ridgelines than I can imagine in the Berkshires will be violated.
 Can we let this project go through with a company that is dissolved?
 What precedent is that for future large scale industrial projects?